Singtel's Optus wins more spectrum in Australia, including 5G pioneer band

-SINGAPORE- Singtel-owned Optus in Australia announced that it has successfully acquired a variety of new metropolitan licences for customers in the 2300 MHz and 3500 MHz spectrum bands.
+SINGAPORE - Singtel-owned Optus in Australia announced it has successfully acquired a variety of new metropolitan licences for customers in the 2300 MHz and 3500 MHz spectrum bands.

 Optus won two 2300MHz lots in Sydney and Melbourne, and three 3500MHz lots in Sydney, Brisbane and Adelaide for A$6.5 million (S$6.7 million).